When: Terms 1-2 2020

 TTT is an innovative work-readiness program for learners with additional needs.
 This practical course supports students to make a successful transition to sustainable employment or further studies.
 Program graduates can enter employment as confident, skilled and empowered employees.

 TTT builds work-readiness skills through classroom activities, group work and hands-on learning.

 In the classroom, students work together and individually with the trainer and support worker to recognise their own potential employment barriers and develop strategies to manage them.
 The TTT team meets with each student at key stages in each transition, reviewing and working with the student and their trainer/employer to assist in practical ways to overcome these barriers.

 Practical workplace training is provided at the Bridge’s social enterprise café, Moon Rabbit, and our weekly Laneway Lunch program.
-Students will be assisted through a final stage of transition to employment or further education, with job-hunting support provided for three months after the program concludes.
+Students will be assisted through a final stage of transition to employment or further education, with job-hunting support provided.

 Watch our video at the top of this page.
 For all other enquiries contact TTT Program Lead Sabrina Nemorin on email@example.com